-Start up costs are expensive, but cheaper if you have a compatible pump, the Medtronic Veo or 640G for Enlite sensors or the Animas Vibe for the G4 Platinum Dexcom.
+Start-up costs are expensive, but cheaper if you have a compatible pump, e.g. the Medtronic 640G for Enlite sensors.
 Without a compatible pump, mobile phone or computer device you have to also purchase a receiver.
-Ongoing costs are sensors which can last anything from 5 days upwards.
-Transmitters and receivers rarely have a long lifespan, it is therefore important to factor in costs of replacement at the end of warranty (this varies by manufacturer)
+Ongoing costs are sensors which can last anything from 5 days upwards, also transmitters and receivers rarely have a long lifespan, it is therefore important to factor in costs of replacement at the end of warranty (this varies by manufacturer)

 There are various different systems on the market, below shows what is available in the UK.

-Many other types of systems are in development and I am sure you will see other options before the end of 2016.
+Many other types of systems are in development and I am sure you will see other options in the near furture.

-The cost of the G4 Platinum and G5 Mobile standalone systems through Dexcom directly are:
+The cost of the Dexcom G5 Mobile standalone system is:

 Medtronic Guardian Connect

 The Guardian Connect is particularly suitable for people on MDI as it does not connect to a pump.
-It works with an app on an iPhone or iPod. for more information visit: www.guardianconnect.medtronic-diabetes.co.uk
+This standalone system works with an app on an iPhone or iPod.
+For more information visit: www.guardianconnect.medtronic-diabetes.co.uk

 Flash Glucose Monitoring – this should not be confused with CGM